Some further events connecting young people with IFI and other organisations through film

 Booking essential at www.ifi.ie/careers-2019

-Are your students curious about seeing alternative cinema?
-Tell them about IFI Explorers – the best opportunity for teens aged 15-18 to see films at IFI in their own time.
+Tell your students about IFI Explorers – the best opportunity for teens aged 15-18 to see films at IFI in their own time.
 Tickets cost just €3 per film, between 1pm and 6pm, Mon-Fri.
 Buy 3 tickets and get the 4th free with an IFI Explorers loyalty card.

 For more information contact Richard at email@example.com